Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-76-hell-and-high-water.md

 Ryan scowled suddenly, and pointed to a scrolling something-or-other.
 There was a *huge* red spike sticking straight up from a wobbly blue line of background noise.
 "Woah.
 See that?"

-"Yeah…" Taylor was their sensor and drone operator, a veteran of special reconnaissance.
+"Yeah..."
+Taylor was their sensor and drone operator, a veteran of special reconnaissance.
 Some of the new toys they had were basically wizardry, but Booth had been trained in their basic operation enough to follow him as he honed in on that spike, triangulated it, tracked it.

 "...Ship.
 ‘Bout... fifteen to twenny thousand klicks up."

 "MPO patrol?"

 "Prob’ly.
-We’ll know for sure if he ain’t alone…"
+We’ll know for sure if he ain’t alone..."

 Medium Planetary Orbit patrol struck a balance between having enough altitude to see a big chunk of the sky, and low enough for a spread of ships and satellites to directly support each other.